isovector/algebra-driven-design/prose/part3/4-quickspec.markdown

   3. sum xs + sum ys = sum (xs ++ ys)
 ```

-You'll notice that there are now two function blocks in our put; the first
+You'll notice that there are now two function blocks in our output; the first
 describes the constructors in our background --- so we know what's being
 considered when generating laws --- while the second lists the actual functions
 we're interested in.
 Our resulting laws now all mention `sum`, just as